 2 Heady Days in Hanoi

 Hanoi is a city for all the senses.
 From ancient landmarks to tasty street food, it is a capital that doesn’t disappoint.
 With 2 days in Hanoi, you can explore multiple strands of Vietnamese life, before heading to stunning landscapes slightly further away.
-So be sure to check out all our tours in Hanoi.
+Hoi An, situated between Hanoi and Ho Chi Minh city, is a smart next stop on your tour; find out how to get there with this guide.
+If you’d like to take all the guesswork out of your stay in Vietnam, be sure to check out all our packages and tours in Hanoi.
+For example, the Best of Hanoi and Ninh Binh 5-day tour package combines the best of the above experiences into one delightful 5-day adventure.
 For more on the country’s culture, head to our Vietnamese Culture Guide, and save worrying about accidentally offending your hosts.